redgeoff/munin-master-vagrant/README.md

     $ cd ubuntu-vagrant
     $ vagrant up
-    Visit http://munin.dev/munin # Note: you may have to wait 5 mins for munin to run and initialize the files
+    Visit http://munin.dev/munin # Note: you may have to wait 5 mins for munin to run and initialize the files Log in with:
+        User Name: munin
+        Password: munin
+      See below for details on how to change this password

+Changing the password
+---

+    $ vagrant ssh
+    $ sudo htpasswd -D /etc/munin/munin-htpasswd NEWUSERNAME
+    $ sudo htpasswd /etc/munin/munin-htpasswd NEWPASSWORD
+    You can now visit http://munin.dev/munin and log in with NEWUSERNAME and NEWPASSWORD

 Sources: